PaloAltoLibrary/NAO-Tutorials/Tutorial/README2.md

 1. Imagine the robot's coordinate is at (0,0), try to set up the first ***Walk To*** box, so the robot will move to a spot that is 1 meter to the right and half meter forward.
 2. Add another ***Walk To*** box to the flow diagram panel.
 Use trigonomitry to compute what angle the robot should turn and how far it should walk in order for the robot to go back to (0,0).
 Set the second box up, and run the behavior to see if the robot walks away and returns to the original spot.
-3. Having NAO walk in square, triangle, or another different type of polygon.
+3. Having NAO walk in square, triangle, or another different type of polygon.<sup>4</sup>

 ---
 1. <a name="1"></a>[Documentation on Choregraphe Project](http://doc.aldebaran.com/1-14/software/choregraphe/objects/choregraphe_project.html)
 1. <a name="2"></a>Download [Walk](Walk.crg) and open it in your Choregraphe.
 1. <a name="3"></a>[Google Scholar papers on causes of odometry erros](https://scholar.google.com/scholar?q=causes+of+odometry+error&hl=en&as_sdt=0&as_vis=1&oi=scholart&sa=X&ved=0ahUKEwjd5Z_JtNbaAhXJwFQKHbiCDdwQgQMIJzAA)
+1. <a name="4"><a>Download [Walk in Shapes](twalk.crg) and open it in your Choregraphe to get a pre-configuered "Walk in Shapes" box.
+(This was mainly developed for the workshop on Jun 3 2018)

 <h3 align="right"><a href="README3.md" >Next</a><h3>